Azure/azure-storage-fuse/README.md

 - Modifications to files are not persisted to Azure Blob storage until the file is closed.
 If multiple handles are open to a file simultaneously, and data in the file has been modified, the close of each handle will flush the file to blob storage.

 ### Logging
-- By default logging level is set to 'LOG_WARNING'
+- By default logging level is set to `LOG_WARNING`
-- User can provide '--log-level' command line option to set logging to a different level when blobfuse starts
+- User can provide `--log-level` command line option to set logging to a desired level when blobfuse starts
-- Later if user wishes to reset the logging level without remounting the container then follow below steps
+- Later if user wishes to change the logging level without remounting the container then follow below steps
-	- edit your config file provide 'logLevel' config
+	- edit your config file provide `logLevel` config
+	- accepted values are same as `--log-level` command line options e.g. logLevel LOG_DEBUG
 	- save the config file
 	- send a `SIGUSR1` to running blobfuse instance.
-			$> kill -SIGUSR1 `pidof blobfuse`
+			$> kill -SIGUSR1  <pid of blobfuse>
-	- to go back to your default logging level remove the 'logLevel' entry from config file and after saving send SIGUSR1 to running instance of blobfuse.
+	- to go back to your default logging level (provided in command line options)
+		- remove the `logLevel` entry from config file
+		- after saving config file send `SIGUSR1` to running instance of blobfuse.
-- By default logs are sent to standard syslog file
+- By default logs are directed to system-configured syslog file e.g. /var/log/syslog
-- If user wishes to seperate the blobfuse logs out to a different file, follow the below procedure
+- If user wishes to redirect blobfuse logs to a different file, follow the below procedure
 	- copy 10-blobfuse.conf to /etc/rsyslog.d/
 	- copy blobfuse-logrotate to /etc/logrotate.d/
 	- restart rsyslog service
-		$> `service rsyslog restart`
+		$> service rsyslog restart

-	- Required files are provided in the blobfuse package
+	- Required files are provided along blobfuse package
 	- NOTE: some of these steps may need `sudo` rights

 ### Syslog security warning